Best Nursing Pillows for Breastfeeding and Bottle Feeding

 Can I use a nursing pillow for bottle feeding?

 Absolutely.
 Nursing pillows are equally useful for bottle feeding.
 They bring baby to a comfortable height and free up one arm, reducing fatigue during longer feeds.
-The My Brest Friend and Boppy are both excellent for bottle feeding.
+Both the My Brest Friend and Boppy work great for bottle feeding, and many formula-feeding parents say a nursing pillow is one of their most-used baby items.

 When should I stop using a nursing pillow?

 Most parents phase out the nursing pillow between 4-6 months as baby develops more head and neck control and feeding positions become more natural.
-However, many continue using it for the comfort and convenience.
-There's no rush to stop.
+However, many continue using it well past 6 months for comfort and convenience — there's no safety reason to stop.
+Pillows like the Boppy transition into sitting support props once feeding use winds down.

 The My Brest Friend Original is our top pick for dedicated nursing support — its secure fit and flat surface make feeding easier and more comfortable.
 The Boppy Original wins on versatility if you want a multi-use pillow.
 For more feeding gear, visit our feeding and nursing section and our breast pump comparison.